VenoMidas/weekend-jquery-server-calculator/README.md

 - [X] Button clicks display on screen
 - [X] Input number and operator stored when clicking operator button
 - [X] Clear values
-- [X] Second input number is stored and inputs/operators added to array when = operator is clicked
+- [X] Second input number is stored when = operator is clicked
+- [ ] POST operation object to server on = click
+- [ ] Perform calculation on sever
-- [ ] Result and operation list is appended to DOM on = operator click
+- [ ] GET result and operation list and append to DOM
-- [ ] Clear values
+- [ ] Clear values on next operation start
+- [ ] Add functionality for "Clear" button
+- [ ] Add functionality for "Delete" button - not required

 ### README updates
 - [X] Project Name